Diagnosing endometriosis: how to detect the condition?

 How can endometriosis be detected?

-When can endometriosis be diagnosed?
+When is endometriosis diagnosed?